effie95yr/DH110/Assignment_07/README.md

 The interactive prototype is located to the right of the wireflow.

+This is the revised version based on the feedback of the cognitive walkthrough.

 ## Cognitive Walkthrough
 I received feedback on the cognitive walkthough from two classmates and I also recruited one additional participant.
 The cognitive walkthrough was conducted online.
 I used the following four questions to evaluate the walkthrough.